madhukumarseshadri/talkweb3/README.md

 )
 ```

-Lot more can be done.

-* Talkweb can be made capable to handling css style querying of html elements like document.queryselector() or jquery's $().

 Testing

 * Packages are not tested for Windows and developed on Mac OS X. It should work on windows, there can some path issues, if found raise an issue in github.
 I don't have a windows setup to work on.